directvt/vtm/doc/architecture.md

 Desktop Server  | n/a<br>command line only | The desktop environment core that manages connected users, runs desktop applications, routes user input, and forwards renders to desktop clients.
 Desktop Monitor | n/a<br>command line only | A desktop log monitor which outputs desktop session logs and relays script commands to the desktop server via piped redirection.

 The runtime mode can be selected using command-line options.
-By default, `Desktop Client` mode will be used, with `Desktop Server` implicitly running in parallel if it is not running.
+By default, `Desktop Client` mode will be used, and `Desktop Server` will be started in parallel if it is not running.

 ### Desktop applets